abhijeet-bhambere/pashkavers-pandas-trail/README.md

 # pashkavers-pandas-trail
-### I created this repo to track the progress on a udemy course for pandas.
-Intent is to keep it updated regularly as I create a solid understanding of the basics of exploratory data analysis in pandas.
+### I created this repo to track the progress on a udemy course for pandas.<br>
+#### Intent is to keep it updated regularly as I build up solid understanding of the basics of exploratory data analysis using pandas & other relevant libraries.

 #### ✅ Topics covered so far
 - Covering basics of loading a dataset into pandas, mostly csv files with the <code>read_csv</code> method.